AndersDeath/diary2/000-current.md

 # 27 März - Mittworch - Berlin - 554 Tag der Einwanderung - Warm Sunny

 The day was perfect.
 My blau card has been aprooved and I need just to wait for a plastic card.
 In fact it is already valid.
 I am really happy about that.
-After this point I visited dentist and did Cimputer Tomography investigation.
+After this point I visited dentist and did Ciomputer Tomography investigation.